NyxByt3/nyxbyt3.github.io/_posts/2024-08-14-THM-MrRobot.md

 ![image](https://github.com/user-attachments/assets/3f7082ae-e5c5-414c-bb09-ed8107edc378)

-After spawning /bin/bash using Python, I executed ls -la to list the files in the directory.
+After spawning `/bin/bash` using Python, I executed `ls -la` to list the files in the directory.
 It was revealed that we were logged in as the user daemon.
-However, the key file was only readable by the user robot.
+However, the key file was only readable by the user `robot`.
 Another file, named password.raw-md5, contained an MD5 hash value.

 ```
 python -c 'import pty;pty.spawn("/bin/bash");'